Lightning Assist vs PhraseExpress: Which Text Expander is Better?

 Platform Support

-- Consistent experience across all platforms
+- Consistent experience across all three desktop platforms

-- Cross-platform sync
+- Cloud sync across devices

-- Windows, macOS, iOS, Android
+- Windows, macOS, iOS, and Android

-- Some limitations on mobile
+- Some feature parity gaps on mobile vs. desktop

 AI and Modern Features

-- AI Enhance: Improve existing text
+- AI Enhance: Improve existing text inline (Premium + AI Credits)

-- Traditional text expansion only
+- Traditional text expansion focus

-- No AI integration
+- No native AI commands or voice-to-text

 Team Collaboration